inverno-io/inverno-mods/doc/reference-guide.md

 > As described before, if no route is defined with a produce routing rule, exchanges are matched regardless of the acceptable media ranges, content negotiation is then eventually delegated to the handler which becomes responsible to return an acceptable response to the client.

-###### Language routing rule
+##### Language routing rule

 Finally, the language routing rule matches exchanges based on the acceptable languages supplied by client in the `accept-language` header field of the request as defined by [RFC 7231 Section 5.3.5][rfc-7231-5.3.5].

 A HTTP client (eg. Web browser) typically sends a `accept-language` header to indicate the server which languages are acceptable for the response.
-The Web router determines the best matching route based on the language tags produced by the routes matching previous routing rules.
+The best matching route is determined based on the language tags produced by the routes matching previous routing rules.

 We can defines the following routes to return a particular resource in English or in French: